 Who Can Submit

-Anyone who identifies as LGBTQI+ is welcome.
+Anyone who identifies as LGBTQ+ is welcome.
 We’re particularly keen to platform underrepresented voices.
-This includes people of colour, trans* and working class writers.
+This includes people of colour, trans* and working class authors, and writers with disabilities.

 What to Submit

-We’re also introducing a reviews section for Issue 3.
-This will include reviews of writing by queer authors past or present.
-If there’s a book, pamphlet or online text that you love (not your own though) and want to tell people about, we’d love to hear from you.
+If there’s a book, pamphlet or online text that you love and want to tell people about, we’d like to hear from you.
 Feel free to pitch us your idea.

 - Prose word limit: 3000 (shorter pieces preferred).